Flamenco: Flamenca opera

-Flamencología
+Academic study

 Starting in the 1950s, abundant anthropological and musicological studies on flamenco began to be published.
 In 1954 Hispavox published the first Antología del Cante Flamenco, a sound recording that was a great shock to its time, dominated by orchestrated cante and, consequently, mystified.
-In 1955, the Argentine intellectual Anselmo González Climent published an essay called "Flamencología", whose title he baptized the "set of knowledge, techniques, etc., on flamenco singing and dancing."
+In 1955, the Argentine intellectual Anselmo González Climent published an essay called Flamencología, whose title he baptized the "set of knowledge, techniques, etc., on flamenco singing and dancing."
 This book dignified the study of flamenco by applying the academic methodology of musicology to it and served as the basis for subsequent studies on this genre.

 As a result, in 1956 the National Contest of Cante Jondo de Córdoba was organized and in 1958 the first flamencology chair was founded in Jerez de la Frontera, the oldest academic institution dedicated to the study, research, conservation, promotion and defense of the flamenco art.
 Likewise, in 1963 the Cordovan poet Ricardo Molina and the Sevillian cantaor Antonio Mairena published Alalimón Mundo y Formas del Cante flamenco, which has become a must-have reference work.

 For a long time the Mairenistas postulates were considered practically unquestionable, until they found an answer in other authors who elaborated the "Andalusian thesis", which defended that flamenco was a genuinely Andalusian product, since it had been developed entirely in this region and because its styles basic ones derived from the folklore of Andalusia.
-They also maintained that the Andalusian Gitanos had contributed decisively to their formation, highlighting the exceptional nature of flamenco among gypsy music and dances from other parts of Spain and Europe.
-The unification of the Gitanos and Andalusian thesis has ended up being the most accepted today.
+They also maintained that the Andalusian gitanos had contributed decisively to their formation, highlighting the exceptional nature of flamenco among gypsy music and dances from other parts of Spain and Europe.
+The unification of the gitanos and Andalusian thesis has ended up being the most accepted today.
 In short, between the 1950s and 1970s, flamenco went from being a mere show to also becoming an object of study.